March 3, 2021 NHTSA CAMPAIGN NUMBER: 21V135000

 Latest Recalls Documents

-- 【IP65 Waterproof】With sturdy lens and ABS housing, the well-sealed cover can enhance water, dust and snow resistance level, which can greatly prolong the lifetime.
-(Note: This light does not have a gasket.)
+- 【IP65 Waterproof】With sturdy lens and ABS housing, the well-sealed gasket and cover can enhance water, dust and snow resistance level, which can greatly prolong the lifetime.

 - 【Features】With low power consumption, the high quality Dual-row led light brings a different appearance to the veichle.

-- 【Warranty】We truly offer 1 year warranty with sincere customer service.
-If you have any questions, please feel free to contact us and we will reply.
+- 【Warranty】If you have any questions, please feel free to contact us and we will reply.

 - Non-polarity.
 Can be used for brake lights, tail lights, stop lights, parking light, daytime running light, etc. Some sensitive vehicles will meet canbus issue after installing, load resistors or flasher relay will be required to solve these issues, you can contact us through Amazon Buyer Message to get help and solutions

 - Low power and high brightness.
 5.5W per 7443 led red bulb.
-Only 1/4 energy consumption of original 7443 red bulb but 4 times brighter.
+Only 1/4 energy consumption of original 7443 red bulb, yet several times brighter.
 Built in smart IC driver ensure constant current, no radio interference.
 Plus instant-on capability with zero warm-up time

 - Unique imitated halogen shape design.
 Resembling halogen bulb shape design and sequencing 54 pieces 4014-SMD LED chips precisely around the light.
 Delivering 360° high luminous efficiency with full amber light, easier to be noticed and safer to drive